 This is a repost with some amendments made.
-I’d like to say that I didn’t lose my way on the Stoic path, and I’ve recently been questioning whether someone with ADHD and Autism could actually develop and progress on the Stoic path.
+I’d like to say that I didn’t lose my way on the Stoic path, and I’ve recently been questioning whether I as an Autistic, ADHD, and OCD person could actually develop and progress on the Stoic path.
 I lost my way pretty heavily when COVID-19 started happening and seasonal depression set in.
-I underwent a significant mental health crisis.
+I underwent acute Autistic Burnout.

 Luckily for me, someone with ADHD had already asked this of one of the greatest living Stoic philosophers Massimo Pigliucci and his response is here.
 The answer is yes, and perhaps more interestingly, there are many lessons of the Stoic teachers who remind us to be compassionate to oneself, and remember that the goal is unattainable for us to achieve perfect wisdom.

 I have started to resume my daily practices and meditations (here this doesn’t mean meditation in the same way it’s mostly practiced – it means listening to someone give a meditation on Stoicism).

 I try to live a life guided by Stoic philosophy.
 I practice being a Stoic by writing daily and thinking on important readings made by a whole host of Stoic philosophers; aiming to live the most virtuous life I can.
 I wanted to go into a bit of detail about what being a Stoic person means, and how I incorporate Stoicism into my life.

 What exactly is Stoicism ?

 So you will have probably come across the term stoic, and have a picture in your mind of a stoic (lowercase ‘s’) person based on the dictionary’s definition:

 a) a person who can endure pain or hardship without showing their feelings or complaining.https://www.lexico.com/en/definition/stoic

 Generally in popular culture today Stoicism is seen as being unemotional, or someone who doesn’t complain a lot – even when times are at their worst.